The John Zalcberg OAM Award for Excellence in AGITG Research

 Nominations may recognise the contributions of investigators, research staff and lay members of the AGITG including consumers.

-Professor Mark Smithers received the award at the AGITG’s 2021 Annual Scientific Meeting, held virtually on Friday 15 October.
+Professor Eva Segelov received the award at the AGITG’s 2022 Annual Scientific Meeting awards ceremony, held in Melbourne on Wednesday 16 November.

 - Professor Niall Tebbutt, 2020

 - Professor Val Gebski, 2019

 - Professor Michael Findlay, 2017

 Professor John Zalcberg OAM was a founder and past Chair of the Board of the AGITG.
 He served in the Chair role for over 18 years until May 2014.

 He was the Director, Division of Cancer Medicine, at the Peter MacCallum Cancer Centre in Melbourne, Australia for 17 years prior to recently taking up the position of Professor of Cancer Research at Monash University.

 After earning a Bachelor of Medicine and Bachelor of Surgery from the University of Melbourne and a PhD in cancer immunology, he served as Director of Medical Oncology at the Heidelberg Repatriation Hospital and as Director of Cancer Services at the Austin and Repatriation Medical Centre.